yingweiwo

 Protein Binding

-Compared to the other clinically used local anesthetics, chloroprocaine has one of the lowest protein binding percentages.
+Compared to other clinically used local anesthetics, chloroprocaine has the lowest protein binding rate.

 References